Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Application

-The results indicate almost all mean estimates of utility parameters associated with covariates are negative.
+The results indicate several mean estimates of utility parameters associated with covariates are negative.
 This suggests that homophily in preferences is pervasive and not restricted to direct links.
-We also find high posterior probabilities of a negative effect for the role of gender, not only for the direct links, but also for reciprocal links and popularity.
-For the matching parameters, the posterior probability of the coefficient associated with our instrument being negative is near 100\%, which is reassuring.
-We also find high posterior probabilities of a negative effect for the role of cognitive skills and neuroticism in the direct and popularity components of utility.
+We find high posterior probabilities of a negative effect for the role of gender in preferences, not only for the direct links but also for reciprocal links and popularity.
+Moreover, we find high posterior probabilities of a negative effect for the role of cognitive and noncognitive skills in different utility components.
+As for the matching parameters, the posterior probability of the coefficient associated with our instrument being negative is near 100\%, which is reassuring.
+We also find evidence of \textit{heterophilia} in the matching function with respect to age and gender and dependence of meeting opportunities on a previous link between agents.
+However, these results are not robust when we estimate our model using the alternative method discussed in Supplemental Appendix \ref{Supplement-EPlocal}.\footnote{See Supplemental Appendix \ref{Supplement-results_EPlocal} for results under this alternative method.
+The main conclusions of our counterfactual exercise remain essentially unchanged.}

 Next, we proceed to counterfactual exercises.
-We consider the evolution of networks, starting from their baseline value, under four different sequences of matching parameters: (i) when these are kept at their estimated value (\emph{base} case); (ii) when random unbiased matching is imposed across networks (\emph{random} meetings); (iii) when, keeping grade and classroom size in schools fixed, we track students according to their cognitive skills (\emph{tracking} case); and (iv) when, upon meeting, friendships are formed at random with probability 1/2 (\emph{random} friendships).
+We consider the evolution of networks, starting from their baseline value, under four different sequences of matching parameters: (i) when these are kept at their estimated value (\emph{base} case); (ii) when random unbiased matching is imposed across networks (\emph{random} meetings); (iii) when keeping grade and classroom size in schools fixed, we track students according to their cognitive skills (\emph{tracking} case); and (iv) when, upon meeting, friendships are formed at random with probability 1/2 (\emph{random} friendships).
+It is important to emphasize that we view counterfactuals (ii) and (iv) less as implementable policies, and more as a means of quantifying the role of preferences and meetings in network formation and welfare.
+Counterfactual (iii) illustrates how our model can be used in policy analysis.